 Change starts with leadership.

-According to Joe, the first step was to provide simple, clear guidance on what it means to be a leader at Microsoft.
+According to Joe, the first step in Microsoft's strategy was to provide simple, clear guidance on what it means to be a leader at Microsoft.
 “At Microsoft, we believe everyone is a leader.”
 Using neuroscience, they created three easy-to-remember principles for employees: